 Meaningful non-cryptic identifier names shall be used, based on the English language.
-Exceptionally, models only intended for local or national usage for the foreseeable future, might use the local language when beneficial.
 The same identifier name as for the actual hardware and as in the data sheet or similar documentation shall be used.
-For signals and variables that are active low, this shall be clearly indicated by their name, for example by suffixing $N$ as in Reset_N.
+For signals and variables that are active low, this shall be clearly indicated by their name, for example by suffixing N as in Reset_N.
 In case a name would not be legal VHDL, it should be close to the original name and a comment should be included for clarification.
-The VHDL-93 extended identifiers (any string enclosed by two | characters) should be used with precaution (see also section 2.1 on the usage of the new features of VHDL-93).
+The VHDL-93 extended identifiers (any string enclosed by two \ characters) may only be used in case ESA approval has been obtained before commencing the development.